Alessandro-Salerno/fresh/README.md

 `fresh` is a work-in-progress commandline shell for SalernOS designed to be easily portable to other Unix-like operating systems.

 ## What's special?
 The "fre" in `fresh` stands for "freestanding", this means that `fresh` is 100% self-contained and requires no fancy OS features (e.g., dynamic linking, libc, etc.).
-The executable is statically linked, and the C Runtime Environment is implemented directly in the main source tree.
+Executables are statically linked, and the C Runtime Environment is implemented directly in the main source tree.
+Alonside the main `fresh` commandline interpeter, this repository includes:
+- `cat`
+- `grep`
+- `echo`
+- `tte` (tiny text editor)

 ## State
-Currently, `fresh` only has partial support for SalernOS Kernel 0.2.1.
+Currently, `fresh` only has partial support for SalernOS Kernel 0.2.1/0.2.2.

 ## License
 `fresh`, and all other "original" subprojects are distributed under the MIT license.
 See LICENSE for details.